 PILCHUCK GLASS SCHOOL

 Promoting the training of artists who work with glass is one of the main goals of Alexander Tutsek-Stiftung’s funding activities.
-With immediate effect, the Alexander Tutsek-Stiftung makes it possible for artists domiciled and permanently residing in Germany to take part in one of the Pilchuck Glass School programs by providing financial support.
+Since 2018, the Alexander Tutsek-Stiftung makes it possible for artists domiciled and permanently residing in Germany to take part in one of the renown Pilchuck Glass School programs by providing financial support.
 The high course fees and travel costs make these courses inaccessible to most artists from Germany.
-The Alexander Tutsek-Stiftung grants up to five scholarships per year of up to 6,000 euros since 2018.
-The project will run until 2020.
+In the past two years the Alexander Tutsek-Stiftung has respectively granted up to 12 scholarships per year of up to 6,000 euros.

 The workshops of the world’s leading Pilchuck Glass School (founded in 1971) near Seattle (USA) are taught by internationally renowned artists working with glass.
 This scholarship program addresses artists who work with glass and want to continue their training.
 Meeting and partaking in an intense exchange with the lecturers as well as with the other participants not only cultivates new skills but also develops the artists’ own creative work.

-The Sammlung für Fotografie and Neue Medien (Collection of Photography and New Media) at the Pinakothek der Moderne in Munich has a new exhibition concept, which the Alexander Tutsek-Stiftung is funding in its entirety.
+In 2016 the Sammlung für Fotografie and Neue Medien (Collection of Photography and New Media) at the Pinakothek der Moderne in Munich developed a new exhibition concept, which the Alexander Tutsek-Stiftung is funding in its entirety.
 It consists of a series of three exhibitions entitled What is Photography today?.
 The exhibitions address the current positions of international contemporary photographic art, thus providing young artists a platform in a museum setting.
 An important objective of the Alexander Tutsek-Stiftung is to give young artists a forum.
 Central to the exhibition is the question of how photography today can define and assert itself as an artistically independent form of expression against the background of increasing digitalization.
-The first exhibition in the series opened on 30 September 2016.
-The second exhibition will be shown from 15 June 2018 to 7 Oktober 2018.
+After the first two exhibitions (2016 and 2018), the third and last exhibition was realized in November 2020.
+Under the title Resistant Faces, it brings together 14 critical image and reality designs from contemporary photography, including a work by the Norwegian artist Frida Orupabo, which was made available on loan from the collection of the Alexander Tutsek-Stiftung.
+The exhibition will run until April 11, 2021.
+Due to the current measures to contain the Covid-19 virus, the Pinakothek der Moderne is currently closed to the public.

 The Alexander Tutsek-Stiftung also supported the Sammlung für Fotografie and Neue Medien by financing the acquisition of two important photographs by the artist Zoe Leonard.